-While 1mg grew unhindered in Gurugram, its competitors in other states were fighting against state regulators and offline pharmacies
+While 1mg was growing unhindered in Gurugram, its competitors in other states were backed into a corner by state regulators and offline pharmacies.

 In Jaipur, for instance, statues were burnt and rallies were held by incensed traditional pharmacists to intimidate e-pharmacies in 2016.
 Death threats were also sent.
 They were even banned in Jaipur until Rajasthan Chief Minister Vasundhara Raje stepped in, recounts Deepesh Rajpal, co-founder of e-pharmacy LifCare.
 While LifCare survived this onslaught, Zigy, a similar venture founded by former Infosys director Phaneesh Murthy, closed down in 2016 after an advertising ban and multiple court cases filed by traditional pharmacists proved fatal.

 It was not because we were doing anything illegal, but because the law was ambiguous, Rajpal says.
 The law in question, the archaic Drugs and Cosmetics Rules, 1945, allowed regulators to crack down on e-pharmacies since they could not monitor whether e-pharmacies were compliant with certain aspects of the law.
 For instance, it required stamping prescriptions to avoid someone using the same prescription to buy drugs from multiple pharmacies.
 Similarly, it wasn’t possible to ensure that drugs were handed over to an adult.
 The risks with e-pharmacies were too many, and regulators in most states decided to crack the whip.